erikayi/VBA-challenge/README.md

-# VBA-challenge
+# VBA-Challenge Homework
-Add VBA files for this assignment.
+Created a Visual Basic Data Chart that I calculated the stock data for each year.